UPB-CS-OpenSourceUpstream/.github/PROFILE/README.md

 ## For Students

-If you are a student that wants to sign up for the program, take a look at our repositories here and fix an isssue marked as *Good First Issue*.
-We will get back to you.
+If you are a student that wants to sign up for the program, take a look at our repositories here and start working for an isssue marked as *Good First Issue*.
+We are waiting for questions.

+Main steps:
+- fork the repository to your github account
+- make a new branch and push it back to your github account
+- open a *draft* pull request
+- start working on the issue and push code regulary
+- we will give you feedback

 ## For Mentors